-2.6.3 R&D Organization Requirements
+2.6.3 R&D Institution Requirements

-In conducting research and development, R&D organizations must be fully aware that commissioned research and development funds come from public funds, and must comply with relevant laws and regulations while striving to conduct research and development efficiently.
-The implementation of research and development by an R&D organization that fails to fulfill the responsibilities listed in "3.6 Responsibilities of R&D Organizations, etc." will not be approved.
-When applying, please make sure to obtain prior approval from the R&D institution where the R&D will be conducted.
+In conducting research and development, R&D institutions must be fully aware that commissioned research and development funds come from public funds, and must comply with relevant laws and regulations while striving to conduct research and development efficiently.
+The implementation of research and development by an R&D institution that fails to fulfill the responsibilities listed in "3.6 obtain prior approval from the R&D institution where the R&D will be conducted.